openooh/measurement-spec/README.md

 ```

 ## Key Concepts:

+`imp_x` - estimated number of individuals potentially exposed to an ad, should a bidder win this auction

 `provider` - reference a registry with info like name, website or reverse TLD similarly to how we might identify pubishers?